KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\accounts\forms.py:28`

 **Description**:
-The `filter_accounts_adv_filters_query` method is likely designed to apply advanced filtering criteria to a set of account records within the EeazyCRM system, enabling users to refine and query account data based on specific conditions or parameters.
+The method `filter_accounts_adv_filters_query` likely applies advanced filters to a query related to accounts in the EeazyCRM software.
+It is unclear who calls this method based on the provided context.

 ---